Session III of the Aspen-ECFR Program on “European Technological Sovereignty: Human Values and Geopolitical Challenges”

 As speaker for the second session, we counted with the participation of Angela Zhang, Professor of Law at the University of Southern California, and Anna Wojtas, co-founder of the company Women in Defense Tech.

 The program consisted of 3 online sessions, one a month, in January, February, and March.
 The sessions were online in English with around 30 participants.
 The speakers shared a few opening remarks, followed by a structured discussion among participants.
 The discussion was held under the Chatham House Rule, followed by a paper highlighting the key insights while preserving confidentiality.
-The paper will then be presented at a final in-person session open to the public.
-The idea is to share the online sessions’ findings with a larger audience to increase the program’s reach.
+The paper was then be presented at a final in-person session open to the public.
+The idea was to share the online sessions’ findings with a larger audience to increase the program’s reach.

 Angela Zhang